Installation

 Upgrading

-To upgrade an existing installation, pull the latest code and rerun the installer:
+To upgrade an existing installation, download the latest release and rerun the installer:

 sudo ./install.sh